ome/omero-guide-fiji/docs/threshold_scripting_macro_language.rst

 -  Install Fiji on the local machine with the OMERO.insight-ij plugin.
    The installation instructions can be found at :doc:`installation`.
 -  Install the two plugins required to use the macro language.
-   Instructions can be found at :doc:`installation`.
+   Instructions can be found at :ref:`MacroInstallation`.

 Resources